Herding stochastic autonomous agents via local control rules and online global target selection strategies

 \section{Conclusions}

-In this \paper{} we presented a control strategy to solve the herding problem.
-Our approach is based on the combination of a set of local rules driving the herders according to the targets' positions and a herding strategy through which the plane is partitioned among the herders who then select the target to chase in the sector assigned to them either statically or dynamically.
+We presented a control strategy to solve the herding problem in the scenario where a group of multiple herders is chasing a group of stochastic \target{} agents.
+Our approach is based on the combination of a set of local rules driving the herders according to the targets' positions and a global herding strategy through which the plane is partitioned among the herders, who then select the target to chase in the sector assigned to them either statically or dynamically.
 Our results show the effectiveness of the proposed strategy both via numerical simulations and by means of a more realistic implementation in ROS on commercially available robotic agents.
-Also, we evaluated the ability of the strategy to cope with an increasing number of target agents and variations of the repulsive force they feel when the herders approach them.
-All strategies were shown to be robust and effective with the dynamic selection strategies we proposed here exhibiting better herding performance and requiring less information to be implemented than those where the herding area is partitioned statically.
+Also, we evaluated the ability of the proposed strategies to cope with an increasing number of \target{} agents and variations of the repulsive force they feel when the herders approach them.

-Interestingly, our numerical evidence suggests that the oscillatory motions of herders observed in experiments with human players \cite{Nalepka_2019} may emerge from the local rules of interaction between herders and target agents and do not need to be explicitly encoded in the mathematical model describing their dynamics.
-Our strategy is therefore an effective and much simpler alternative to other models and control laws proposed in the literature to solve the herding problem that we found to be robust and scalable.
-A pressing open problem is to derive a formal proof of convergence that given the generality of the approach will be the subject of future work.